 - 3 tablespoons red wine vinegar

-- 1 and 1/2 teaspoons dried oregano
+- 1-1/2 teaspoons dried oregano

-- 3/4 teaspoon fine sea salt and 1/2 teaspoon freshly cracked pepper
+- 3/4 teaspoon salt

 Instructions

-- TORTELLINI: Prepare the tortellini according to package directions.
+- Prepare tortellini according to package directions.
 Make sure to generously salt the water (I add 1 teaspoon to every 4 cups of water).
-Don't forget to salt the pasta water or the whole salad will taste under-seasoned.
+Don’t forget to salt the pasta water or the whole salad will taste under-seasoned.
 Drain, rinse under cold water, and toss with 2 tablespoons of the prepared dressing.
 Set aside in the fridge to chill.

-- VEGGIES: Prepare the veggies: dice the red onion, cut the cucumbers into half moons, halve the cherry tomatoes, halve or slice the olives, crumble or cut the feta cheese into chunks.
+- Prepare the veggies: dice the red onion, cut the cucumbers into half moons, halve the cherry tomatoes, halve or slice the olives, crumble or cut the feta cheese into chunks.

-- ENJOY: Cover tightly and chill in the fridge for 30 minutes to 1 hour.
+- Cover tightly and chill in the fridge for 30 minutes to 1 hour.
 Toss once more, serve, and enjoy!

 Recipe Notes